I’m in BUW for the first time and I don’t know what to do.

 When can I pick up a book ordered from the closed stacks?

-A book can be collected not earlier than an hour after placing an order and not later than on the third day (including the day of your order).
+A book can be collected not earlier than an hour after placing an order.
+It will be waiting 5 days for the pick-up (including the day of your order).

 In the case of books ordered from the closed stacks their status visible on the user’s account does not change.
-A book is ready to be borrowed after an hour of placing an order.
 Regardless of the book status visible on the user’s account, it can be collected.

 In the case of reserving a book which is borrowed by another user, its status on the user’s account who reserves it changes from “In progress” into “Awaits pick-up”, when the book is returned to the Library.
 Additionally, an e-mail with such information is sent.

-Materials ordered to the Reading Room can be collected within three days.
+Materials ordered to the Reading Room can be collected within 5 days.
 Later they are sent back to the closed stacks.

 Can I access MA and PhD theses at BUW?